Exclusivity Clause: Everything You Need to Know

 - More brand loyalty.

 An exclusivity agreement is rarely unlimited; this term will just about always have an end date.
-So, while there is no firm deadline, it's important to establish an immediate need for the product or service before offering to a seller.
+So, while there is no firm deadline, it is important to establish an immediate need for the product or service before offering to a seller.
 In the iPhone example, Apple did not begin selling the iPhone to other carriers or customers before arranging the exclusivity deal with AT&T. The excitement of the new product in the mobile device industry pushed customers to AT&T, making the deal work for both parties.

 What Could Happen When You Use an Exclusivity Clause?

 With an exclusivity clause in place, the seller is obligated to only promote, solicit, and sell the agreed-upon products or services.
 The clause restricts the seller from making agreements with other companies that would be considered as competitors.
 With this agreement in place, the buying party agrees not to solicit the goods provided by the selling party from anyone else as long as it is in effect.
 Whether you are the seller or the buyer, you can create a competitive advantage for yourself in this case since no one else will have access to the same goods.

-What Could Happen When You Don't Use an Exclusivity Clause?
+What Could Happen When You Do Not Use an Exclusivity Clause?

 Without an exclusivity clause in place, the seller may not see the benefit in selling or promoting only the products or services from one company.
 In the blogging example used above, it might look inauthentic if the blogger posts about similar products and/or services within a short period, causing potential customers to ignore the suggestions.
 Without an exclusivity clause, the company cannot guarantee loyalty from its partners.